01 of 10

 Outdoor Living Room

 This dreamy DIY patio owes its look to owner Beth's inspiration to bring the feeling of a living room outdoors.
 Because she didn't want to spend a fortune, she kept her purchases on the affordable end, with a damask outdoor rug skirted by bargain wicker-look outdoor furniture.
-Comfort being a priority, Beth chose cushioned furniture, plus she added matching pillows and a throw.
+Since comfort was a priority, Beth chose cushioned furniture plus she added matching pillows and a throw.
 The end result is an affordable, stylish, and gorgeous do-it-yourself patio.Continue to 6 of 10 below.

 06 of 10